Sellyon/cubekatraz/README.md

 6- Stats and Data Bases

-A databse named "cubekatraz" exist in Mongo Atlas, containing 3 collections : sessions, users, and matchs.
+A database named "cubekatraz" exist in Mongo Atlas, containing 3 collections : sessions, users, and matchs.
 Sessions is used to store users sessions, users contains severals informations on users (description, avatar's image, best score, best time, number of match played, best chrono, and a list of friends), match contain all successful match played in the game, with related informations (players in the match, total score, elapsed time, date, victory match).

 7- The lobby